Freeze Bread & Baked Goods

 The most ideal approach to defrost banana bread portions or cuts is to just remove the bread from the freezer packs and set them onto a cutting board with a piece of paper towel.
 Next, enable them to defrost for around 30-minutes to an hour for cuts, or an hour to 2-hours for banana bread portions.

-READ ALSO: Can You Freeze Bread?
-How to Freeze Bread
+READ ALSO: Can You Freeze Peanut Butter?
+How to Freeze Peanut Butter

 From that point onward, you can serve it up and gobble it up at room temperature, or you can microwave or toast the bread to warm it up before eating it.
 You could even utilize the bread to make banana bread French toast or a custard pudding on the off chance that you liked.